 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Greater Manchester cost?

 No one-price-fits-all for Greater Manchester conveyancing because the final price will depend on factors such as the value of the property or if it is leasehold or freehold.
-When buying or selling in Greater Manchester, conveyancing could include such charges as solicitors' fees, land registry fees, searches, surveyors' fees, Stamp Duty Land Tax* and more.
-For more information, we're prepared a guide to average conveyancing fees in 2020.
+When buying or selling in Greater Manchester, conveyancing could include such charges as solicitors' fees, land registry fees, searches, surveyors' fees, Stamp Duty Land Tax*** and more.
+For more information, we're prepared a guide to average conveyancing fees.